ministryofjustice/elasticsearch-formula/README.rst

 elasticsearch
 =======

-Formulas to set up and configure the elasticsearch server.
+Formulas to set up and configure the elasticsearch server, and associated housekeeping tasks via Curator.

 .. note::